excalibur422/GettingAndCleaningDataCourseProject/README.md

-First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "data".
+First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

-Make sure the folder "data" and the run_analysis.R script are both in the current working directory.
+Make sure the folder with the train and test, activity, feature files, etc are all in the current working directory along with run_analysis.R script,

 Second, use source("run_analysis.R") command in RStudio.